CARE Program for Integrative Health & Healing

 Healthier children through evidence-based integrative health care

 Launched in 2003, Complementary and Alternative Research and Education (CARE) is Canada’s first academic pediatric integrative medicine program.
 Its mission is to generate and disseminate evidence about pediatric complementary therapies to ensure safe and informed use.
-A clinical assessment program was added in 2006.
+An outpatient clinical assessment program ran from 2006-2009.

 CARE combines three components - research, education and clinical assessment.
 Together, they: